-A good way to confirm that transactions have completed is from your Activity within the app or your online Dashboard.
+A good way to confirm that transactions have completed is from your Transactions within the app or your online Dashboard.
 If the transaction does not show up in your history, but appears on a customer’s card statement, this is a sign that your customer is seeing a pending transaction and not an actual charge.

 Poor network connection, software or hardware glitches can occasionally get in the way of accepting payments.
 To double-check the success of a payment:

 - Make sure you’ve passed the signature and confirmation screens.
 A payment is not completed until it’s gone through these screens.

-- Check your Activity within the app or in Transactions in your Square Dashboard.
+- Check your Transactions within the app or in Transactions in your Square Dashboard.
 If the payment is successful, it will appear as a completed transaction.